Aliases for KLF1 Gene

 GeneCards Summary for KLF1 Gene

-KLF1 (Kruppel-Like Factor 1 (Erythroid)) is a Protein Coding gene.
-Diseases associated with KLF1 include dyserythropoietic anemia, congenital, type iv and hereditary persistence of fetal hemoglobin - beta-thalassemia.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and core promoter proximal region sequence-specific DNA binding.
+KLF1 (Kruppel Like Factor 1) is a Protein Coding gene.
+Diseases associated with KLF1 include Anemia, Congenital Dyserythropoietic, Type Iv and Fetal Hemoglobin Quantitative Trait Locus 6.
+Among its related pathways are Hematopoietic Stem Cell Differentiation.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is KLF2.